georgebrindeiro/map_manager_api/map_manager_api.rst

   Abort a transaction, giving a reason for server logs.

 All further messages in this section are assumed to take a ``TransactionId`` as first parameter.
-For clarity, these are not written explicitely in the following RPC signatures.
+For clarity, these are not written explicitly in the following RPC signatures.

 Spacial selection and relaxation
 --------------------------------